danhalvorsen/daprify/README.md

   Generates dockerfiles for all your projects in the specified solutions.

   Examples:
-    dotnet run gen_dockerfiles --solution_path ../../Service1 ../../Service2
+    dotnet run gen_dockerfiles --solution_paths ../../Service1 ../../Service2

 Usage:
   Commands gen_dockerfiles [options]

 Options:
   --pp, --project_path <project_path>    The path to the root of your project (from executing path).
 Not needed if it's a git project.
 Used to find correct paths.
-  --solution_path, --sp <solution_path>  The path to your .Net solution file (from executing path).
+  --solution_paths, --sp <solution_path>  The path to your .Net solution file (from executing path).
 Used to generate dockerfile for all projects in the sln file.
   -?, -h, --help                         Show help and usage information
 ```